Law enforcement in South Korea: Japanese imperialist occupation period

-In the 1910s, during the Japanese imperialist occupation, the police organization was directly under the authority, the deputy governor of the DPRK.
+In the 1910s, during the Japanese imperialist occupation, the police organization was directly under the authority of the deputy governor of the Joseon Colonies.
 The central government had a police inspector general's department and local police departments.
-Police Superintendent The military police commander, who is not interfered by the Japanese military police commander, also serves as the police superintendent, supervising the police work on the Korean peninsula.
+Police Superintendent The military police commander, who is not interfered with by the Japanese military police commander, also serves as the police superintendent, supervising the police work on the Korean Peninsula.
 The Ministry of Police Supervision directly governs the Ministry of Beijing.

 The provincial police ministers are concurrently the provincial gendarmerie captains, who are responsible for the police affairs in their provinces.
 The chief of police is responsible for the police affairs of military units, but the sub-captains of military police and sub-captains of military police have the same authority as the chief of police, and are responsible for areas beyond the authority of the chief of police.
 The cotton unit has a pure social finance office, a pure social police station, a military police dispatch office and a military police business office to assist police affairs.
-Generally, the police are deployed in areas that mainly need to maintain order, such as the port of departure, while the military police are deployed in important military places or border areas, where there are militia.
+Generally, the police are deployed in areas that mainly need to maintain order, such as the port of departure, while the military police are deployed in important military places or border areas, where there are militias.

 In the 1920s, during the Japanese occupation, the police organization changed from military police to ordinary police.
 The General Police Supervision Department and the provincial police departments were abolished, and the police departments under the provincial governor exercised police power.
-At the same time of setting up military police detachment or military police detachment, police stations are also set up in areas where there are no police stations, and the principle of setting up a police station in a department or county and a resident station on one side is formulated.
+At the same time, military police detachments or military police detachments were set up, and police stations were also established in areas where there were none.
+The principle of setting up a police station in a department or county and a resident station on one side was formulated.
 With the need for more policemen, a police training workshop was set up.